oriol-pomarol/codegeo_workshops/README.md

 1. Install [Anaconda](https://www.anaconda.com/download/), or your preferred conda distribution.

-2. Download the *environment.yml* file from the Coding/ML group's @General channel.
+2. Download the *environment.yml* file from this repository.

 3. Create the conda environment from the Anaconda prompt at your file’s location.
 ```bash